flightaware/tohil/Doc/reference/tohil_python_functions.rst

    *default=None* is a valid default value and is distinct from not providing a default value.

+   If the variable doesn't exist and a a default value was not provided, Tohil will raise a Python NameError exception.

    Note that default values are coerced to the *to=* data type, a tohil.tclobj by default.

 .. function:: tcl = tohil.import_tcl()

-   Using Tcl's introspection capabilities, traverse all Tcl namespaces, identify all procs and C commands in each one.
+   Using Tcl's introspection capabilities, traverse all Tcl namespaces, and identify all procs and C commands in each one.

    Create a hierarchy of TclNamespace objects returning the top-level namespace object.

-   For the procs, suss out their arguments andf default values, and attach to each namespace entrypoints for each proc and C command so that calling the Tcl procs looks very much like calling any Python function.
+   For each proc, suss out its arguments and default values, if any, and attach, to each namespace, entrypoints for each proc and C command so that calling the Tcl procs looks very much like calling any Python function.